GustaMagik/IBG-bylaws/bylaws.md

 - The association can have an Election Comity.
 - The Election Comity’s assignment is to suggest people for the elections during the yearly meeting.
-- Every member of the association can be elected as Members of the Election Comity.
 - If there is no Election Comity then the Board will be in charge of these tasks.

 ## §7 Yearly Meeting